COVID-19 Travel Advice

 - Department of Health posters, booklets and infographics

 - Health Service Executive posters, leaflets and social media assets

 Léargas Working Arrangements

-We in Léargas are following Government guidance and will continue working from home until further notice.
-You can reach staff by email as normal, or by phone in cases of emergency (we have call forwarding in operation).
+We in Léargas are following Government guidance and will work from home until further notice.
+You can reach staff by email as normal, or by phone in cases of emergency.
+Call forwarding is in operation.